 A Gentleman's Son

-n his right hand the hunter grasps his horn, a pocket-sized instrument made of brass, without keys and thus resembling the boatman's horns that Lewis and Clark carried, but with a small cupped mouthpiece rather than a brass vibrator.
-This type was more practical than the larger coiled and hooped hunting horns developed during the seventeenth century.
+n his right hand the hunter grasps his horn, a pocket-sized instrument made of brass, without keys but with a small cupped mouthpiece that enabled a person to blow short triadic tunes or "calls" by changing the embouchure, or shape and pressure of his lips.

 A licentious idle life

 pposition to sport hunting began early in the Renaissance with screeds such as In Praise of Folly (1511), in which the early humanist Desiderius Erasmus described the aristocratic huntsman as a foolish, wasteful butcher, a "gentleman, who shall throw down his hat, fall devoutly on his knees, and drawing out a slashing hanger, for the common knife is not good enough, after several ceremonies shall dissect all the parts as artificially as the best skilled anatomist, while all that stand round shall look very intently, . . .
 And he that can but dip his finger, and taste of the blood, shall think his own bettered by it."15